Exceptions: When is Aadhaar Not Required?

 India has several other widely accepted government-issued identity documents that you can use.
 These include:

-These documents are valid proofs of identity and are accepted in many situations where Aadhaar might also be requested.
+These documents are valid forms of identification and are accepted in many situations where Aadhaar may also be requested.

 How to Apply for Your Aadhaar Card

-If you decide you do want to get an Aadhaar card, the process is straightforward:
+If you decide to obtain an Aadhaar card, the process is straightforward:

 Your Aadhaar card will then be sent to your address, or you can download an electronic version.